fullstaq-labs/sqedule/docs/server_guide/config/ways.md

 ## 3. CLI parameters

-You can pass configuration through CLI parameters when [running the Sqedule server](../concepts/server-exe.md).
+You can pass some configuration through CLI parameters when [running the Sqedule server](../concepts/server-exe.md).
+Which CLI parameters are accepted depends on the specific subcommand.

 !!! warning "Caveat"

     There's a caveat with setting boolean options through CLI parameters.
 Learn more in [Configuration naming format](naming.md).

 ## Precedence